-Gary graduated from The Chinese University of Hong Kong in 2013 and joined Standard Chartered as a Management Trainee in the Commercial Banking division (“CB”).
-He was a relationship manager in Commercial Banking covering SME clients before becoming a Credit Analyst covering large multinational corporations and conglomerates in Greater China within the Corporate and Institutional Banking division.
-Gary helped to re-launch the Standard Chartered Hong Kong LGBT & Allies Network in 2014 and became its co-lead in 2017.
+Gary graduated from The Chinese University of Hong Kong in 2013 and joined Standard Chartered as a Management Trainee in the Commercial Banking division.
+He was a Relationship Manager in Commercial Banking covering SME clients before becoming a Credit Analyst covering large multinational corporations and conglomerates in Greater China within the Corporate and Institutional Banking division.

 Hustle4Diversity and Credit Suisse (Hong Kong) Limited